devifast/pH_ORP_Node-RED-integration/README.md

-This is a master file copied from another user and modified by me.
+This is a master file copied from https://gist.github.com/layerzerolabs and modified by me.

 I will add missing files as soon as possible.